 Mehmet, my partner, had the tip of his blindingly shining AK-47 pointing at a young woman.
 Her delicate, pale arms wrapped around what seemed to be a swelling stomach in protection.
 Her glassy grey eyes grew wide with fear at the sight of us, her gazelle body cowering away from us.
 Mehmet looked furious; his lips were thin and pale, set into a permanent scowl.

 “Çfarë vend jeni?” he spat out in pure venom.
 The young woman made no move to respond.
 She stood silent and scared.
 Even though he had a strong accent, he spoke very well in Albanian considering he came from Ankara, Turkey.
 I grabbed his head and forced him to stare me in the eyes “Mehmet, Sakin ol!”
 I mumbled in Turkish, keep calm, I said.
-“The answer to your question is Kosova, she is from Kosova, can you not tell from the necklace she is wearing?
+“The answer to your question is Kosovo; she is from Kosovo, can you not tell from the necklace she is wearing?
 The two-headed eagle and the way the headscarf is wrapped?”

 “Don’t tell me to relax, and she is not a Kosovare, she is a witch!”